 The world is changing – and the challenge of climate change is impacting the oil and gas business in many ways.
 As with our other EAGE field challenges, we will focus on a real oilfield dataset that will provide practical experience that can help students develop successful careers in applied geosciences.
 In the Minus CO2 Student Challenge, we challenge teams to use a subsurface hydrocarbon resource but with zero net emissions of CO2 to the atmosphere.
 Any form of CO2 management may be used in association with the hydrocarbon resource model (eg. CO2 capture, CO2 storage, CO2 EOR or other renewable energy options).

-We invite university teams of three to five students to apply from 28 March to 13 May 2023 and take part in this innovative challenge, which has also received generous support from EAGE Green Fund.
+We invite university teams of three to five students to apply from 22 April to 21 June 2024 and take part in this innovative challenge, which has also received generous support from EAGE Green Fund.

 Every team selected in the first round will receive a dataset to work with.
 They will have the opportunity to analyze the dataset and propose a project with zero-net C02 emissions.